quicwg/ops-drafts/draft-ietf-quic-manageability.md

 necessary to increase the size of the datagram with 0RTT data to at least 1200 bytes.
 Additional datagrams containing only 0-RTT protected long header packets may be sent from the client to the server after the Client Hello datagram, containing the rest of the 0-RTT data.
-The amount of 0-RTT protected data is limited by the initial congestion window, typically around 10 packets
+The amount of 0-RTT protected data that can be send in the first round is limited by the initial congestion window, typically around 10 packets {{?QUIC-RECOVERY=I-D.ietf-quic-recovery}}.
-{{?RFC6928}}.

 ## Integrity Protection of the Wire Image {#wire-integrity}